 Skip naar de inhoud

-A man sits on a bench with a bunch of flowers in his hand
+A man is sitting on a bench with a bunch of flowers in his hand

 'His death was less meaningless because of the donation'

 In 2014, Martin's father suffered a fatal brain hemorrhage.
-Long ago, he had filled out a donor registration form, and shortly before the hemorrhage, he had spoken to his wife about it: he wanted to be a donor if anything were to happen to him.
+Long ago, he had filled out a donor registration form, and shortly before the hemorrhage, he had spoken about it with his wife: he wanted to be a donor if anything were to happen to him.
 That decision helped the family in the grieving process.

 8 december 2025